cpenned/resend_gazette/README.md

 # Resend Gazette

 The Resend Gazette is an open source exploration of [Resend](https://resend.com).

-The project is live and published at [resend-gazette.vercel.app](https://resend-gazette.vercel.app)
+The project is published at [resend-gazette.vercel.app](https://resend-gazette.vercel.app).

 ## Stack